tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 ## TODO
-- propagation of random seeds
 - a socket client
 - novelty in configuration file
-- generating items in rooms
 - Action name (currently, all actions are just instances of a class and is merely assigned an id)
 - placeable or not
-- chest with items in json
-- fix place_item
 - done is true, quit
 - reward
 - Same id after we added something to the set